rsignell-usgs/docker-terria-usgs/README.md

     * Copy the `Dockerfile` in `install_from_original_repo` directory to a local folder.
   * Option 2: use the official version of the TerriaJS code with `COPY` commands to overwrite files that need to be customized.
     * Copy the `Dockerfile` and the folders in `install_from_forked_repo` directory to a local folder.
+  Whether you selected Option 1 or Option 2, build the container with:
   ```
   docker build -t terria-usgs .
   ```

 * Copy the config files in `required_files` to the directory where you have `docker-compose.yml`
-* Edit the copied files.
-Edit tokens in `devserverconfig.json` and `config.json`.
-Get a personal access token for gist here: https://github.com/settings/tokens
+* Edit the copied files modifying the tokens in `devserverconfig.json` and `config.json`.
+To get a personal access token for gist, go to: https://github.com/settings/tokens

 * Edit nginx config file to map port 3002.
 It should look something like: